MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 # Overview: Viva Connections (Preview)

 > [!NOTE]
-> - Information in this article relates to the updraded Viva Connections app that is in preview.
+> - Information in this article relates to the upgraded Viva Connections app that is in preview.
 Viva Connections includes *both the desktop and mobile experiences*.
 It may be modified before it's generally available for all customers.
 > - Earlier this year, Viva Connections desktop was released (formerly known as the Home site app.)
 The Viva Connections desktop app is a custom line of business app for Microsoft Teams and is built using PowerShell provided by Microsoft.
 The Viva Connections desktop app includes the desktop experience *only*.
-[Learn more about Viva Connections desktop](/SharePoint/SharePointOnline/viva-connections.md).
+[Learn more about Viva Connections desktop](/SharePoint/viva-connections).

 **Viva Connections is one of four modules that make up the Microsoft Viva platform:**